jorgemhtdev/xamarin/README.md

    | StackLayout	 | A Layout that positions child elements in a single line which can be oriented vertically or horizontally.
 This layout will set the child bounds automatically during a layout cycle.
 User assigned bounds will be overwritten and thus should not be set on a child element by the user. |

 - **Views** We use the word 'view' to refer to visual elements like buttons, texts or text boxes, also known as controls or widgets on other platforms.
-The content of the following table is taken from [here](https://developer.xamarin.com/guides/xamarin-forms/user-interface/controls/views/)

   | TYPE  | DESCRIPTION |
   | ------------- | ------------- |